MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 |Report GUID|A GUID generated for each report to help filter out repeated errors.|
 |Session ID|The Session ID when the report was created to help correlate it with any errors logged by the Readiness Toolkit.|
 |Excel version|The version of Excel used to view the readiness reports.|

+### Office Readiness Toolkit retirement

+As the compatibility of macros and add-ins running in supported, perpetual Office releases (like Office 2016) has increased since the release of the toolkit in 2017, we decided to retire on March 31, 2024.
+The add-in landscape has evolved and most add-ins are compatible with Microsoft 365 APps as of today.
+Likewise, there are no breaking changes in the VBA Object Model when comparing Office 2016/2019/2021 to Microsoft 365 Apps.
+The vast majority of VBA-based macros should just run fine on Microsoft 365 Apps from a code perspective.

+- No further updates will be provided for the Office Readiness Toolkit.
+- If you are still using the Office Readiness Toolkit, you can continue to do so until March 31, 2024 with all of its features working as expected.
+- On March 31, 2024, the support for the Office Readiness Toolkit will end and the download from the Microsoft Download Center will be removed.
+- After March 31, 2024, you will still be able to run the toolkit and generate macro and add-in inventory reports.
+The following tabs in the resulting report will be unaffected:
+  - Overview
+  - VBA overview
+  - VBA Summary
+  - VBA Results
+  - VBA Rmediation
+  - VBA References
+- However, you will not be able to create advanced reports using the user interface.
+An error message will be shown and a basic report generated instead.
+You will see the following changes:
+  - The tabs **Add-in Summary** and **Add-in details** will no longer show readiness information.
+  - Add-ins bundled into the Office installation will be listed and no longer be filtered out.
+  - The changes also affect the tabs **by computer name** and **Device Upgrade Readiness**, as no readiness information is available and the count of add-ins differs.
+  - If you use the Microsoft Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash) to assess your add-in compatibility.
+- Other features like the Signature scan or Silverlight detection are unaffected.